War crimes in Afghanistan: By Australia

-In 2015, Dr Samantha Crompvoets was commissioned by the Australian Defence Force to write a report on the culture of Special Forces.
+In 2015, Samantha Crompvoets was commissioned by the Australian Defence Force to write a report on the culture of Special Forces.
 Through her interviews with soldiers, Crompvoets documented "competition killing and blood lust" along with "inhumane and unnecessary treatment of prisoners".
 The allegations in Crompvoets' report involved soldiers in Australian, American and British armed forces.
 The findings became the basis for the independent commission that published the Brereton Report into war crimes committed by Australian Defence Forces.

 In 2017, the Australian Broadcasting Corporation published a series of articles called The Afghan Files.
 The findings came from documents leaked to the ABC by Australian Defence Force lawyer David McBride.
 In response to the leak, the Australian Federal Police raided the ABC's offices in June 2019.

-In August 2018, Australia's most decorated soldier Ben Roberts-Smith was linked in articles published by the Sydney Morning Herald, The Age and Canberra Times to a series of war crimes committed in Afghanistan during his tours of duty.
+In August 2018, Australia's most decorated soldier Ben Roberts-Smith was linked in articles published by the Sydney Morning Herald, The Age and Canberra Times to a series of war crimes committed in Afghanistan during his tours of duty, including the murders of six prisoners.
 Roberts-Smith subsequently launched a defamation lawsuit against the papers involved.
 The Publications filed a truth defence which was upheld by Justice Anthony Besanko in June 2023.
 Justice Besanko determined that based on civil standard of the "balance of probabilities" the claims were proven.
+Roberts-Smith was criminally indicted over the allegations in 2026.

 In November 2020, the Inspector-General of the Australian Defence Force publicly released a redacted version of the Brereton Report detailing misconduct by Australian troops in Afghanistan.
 Findings would predominantly focus on the SAS.
 Evidence was established for 39 unlawful killings by Australian forces, including murdering non-combatants and the execution of prisoners.

-Following the reports release, Prime Minister Scott Morrison established the Office of the Special Investigator to explore the possibility for criminal prosecution of Australian soldiers involved in the deaths of 12 afghan non-combatants.
+Following the reports release, Prime Minister Scott Morrison established the Office of the Special Investigator to explore the possibility for criminal prosecution of Australian soldiers involved in the deaths of 12 Afghan non-combatants.
 Chris Moraitis was appointed as the Director General in January 2021.

 During an Australian Senate Estimates hearing in February 2023, Moraitis described the agency as "an investigative body trying to enforce Australian criminal law" and stated that they were investigating between 40 and 50 alleged offences, with the first brief of evidence being due to be handed to prosecutors in the middle of that year.